 If you’re suffering with hormone imbalances that are wreaking havoc on your skin you 100% need to keep those blood sugars as stable as possible!
-When you eat something sugary, or you skip a meal, your blood sugar will spike.
+When you eat something high carb, sugary, or you skip a meal, your blood sugar will spike.
 When sugars get digested, they can cause the pancreas to produce more insulin and the insulin like growth factor (IGF-1) to help maintain the balance of blood glucose.
 Too much insulin and IGF-1 will, in turn, trigger a release of androgen hormones.
 An excess of androgens means that our skin will produce too much sebum, which will then lead to clogged pores, blackheads and whiteheads which can then lead to inflamed, cystic acne.
-Avoid all sugar and sweeteners – including natural ones like honey and maple syrup and stick to low GI sugars such as stevia and yacon syrup.
+Avoid all sugar and sweeteners and over consuming carbs – including natural sweeteners like honey and maple syrup and ‘healthy’ whole grains like rice and quinoa.

 Support your liver

 The liver is the target for nearly every toxin, chemical and contaminant that we come into contact with during the course of our busy lives.
 The liver also has the important role of breaking down and removing excess hormones from the body therefore it’s vital to support our liver to ensure it can do its job of storing vitamins and minerals and detoxing out the bad hormones for optimum health and acne-free skin.
 Read my top tips for supporting your liver naturally here.

 Spearmint Tea: A small study showed that PCOS women who drank 2 cups of spearmint tea everyday for a month showed a significant reduction in the level of excess androgens!